TelloVilla/Hotel-App-Project/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-You can close the server with ctrl+c in ther terminal window
+You can close the server with ctrl+c in the terminal window

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.